WeijieCui/RobotSimulator/readme.md

 ### Future Plan

-- Recording the position status of each step
-- Using logging framework
-- Using a visual interface to show how the robot executes commands, for instance, TK(simple), Unity or PyRep
+- Support obstacles on the table.
+- Support multiple robots on the table.
+- Provide multiple algorithms for robot exploration.
+- Support the robot to learn from the environment.